ans-group/docs.ukfast.co.uk/source/cloud/flex/lbaas/config_https_termination_cli.md

-# Creating an eCloud Flex HTTPS Terminated Listener
+# Creating a Load Balancer with HTTPS Terminated Listener

+To set up HTTPS termination on your eCloud Flex load balancer you will need to use the Command Line Interface of the [Neutron](https://docs.openstack.org/neutron/latest/) and [Barbican](https://docs.openstack.org/barbican/latest/) clients, as this functionality is not yet available through the eCloud Flex dashboard.

 ## Environment Configuration

-Establishing a HTTPS Terminated Load Balancer Listener is only presently possibly using the Command Line Interface of the Neutron and Barbican clients.
-To install these Python packages, we would recommend using `pip` by using the following command:
+If you don't already have an eCloud Flex load balancer set up that you wish to add HTTPS termination to, please follow the [guide here](/cloud/flex/lbaas.html) to create one.
+You'll then need to install these Python packages, we recommend using `pip` with the command below:

 `pip install python-neutronclient python-barbicanclient`

 If you encounter difficulties in installing these clients, please ensure you are using the latest version of pip and have `python-devel` and `gcc` installed.

-With these clients installed, you will now need to set the correct authentication information as an environment variable.
-Fortunately, these can be easily set using the provided script within the eCloud Flex dashboard.
-In the top right of the screen, open the drop-down menu below your username and select the `OpenStack RC File v3`.
+With these clients installed, next you need to set the correct authentication information as an environment variable.
+These can be easily set using the script available within your [eCloud Flex dashboard](https://api.openstack.ecloud.co.uk).
+In the top right corner of the screen, click the drop-down menu next to your username and select `OpenStack RC File v3`.

 ![Find the OpenStack RC File](../files/openrcfile.png)

-Download this file to your Linux filesystem and provide the file with execution capabilities using `chmod +x Project-16251-openrc.sh`, replacing the Project number shown here and throughout with your own.
-With this completed, if you now run this file with `source Project-16251-openrc.sh`, you will be prompted for your Openstack password.
-As soon as you have entered this successfully, you will have loaded in the details to your environment variables to authenticate with the Neutron and Barbican API endpoints.
+Download this file to your Linux filesystem and provide the file with execution capabilities using `chmod +x Project-[your-project-number]-openrc.sh`.
+Don't forget to enter your own eCloud Flex project number where indicated - again this is available in the eCloud Flex dashboard.

+Now run the file with `source Project-[your-project-number]-openrc.sh`, and you will be prompted for your eCloud Flex password.
+Once done, you will have loaded in the details to your environment variables to authenticate with the Neutron and Barbican API endpoints.

 ## Upload the SSL Certificate to Barbican

-In this step, we will cover the process of uploading a SSL certificate to the Secret store known as Barbican.
-If you do not have an SSL certificate yet, these can be purchased through the [MyUKFast interface](https://www.ukfast.co.uk/sslcertificate.html) or by contacting your Account Manager, who can discuss your requirements and advise on the appropriate certificate for your business.
+Next you need to upload an SSL certificate to the secret store known as Barbican.
+If you do not have an SSL certificate, these can be purchased through [MyUKFast](https://www.ukfast.co.uk/sslcertificate.html).
 Your certificate should be formatted according to the [X509 Standard](https://tools.ietf.org/html/rfc5280) with the website certificate at the top of the file, and the appropriate Certificate Authority bundle below it.
-If you have purchased your certificate from UKFast and have difficulty with this process, please contact our Support team who can assist with this.
-For our example below, certificate.crt will be our combined certificate, and private.key shall be the private key of the certificate.
+If you have purchased your certificate from UKFast and have difficulty with this process, please contact our Support team by raising a ticket in [MyUKFast](https://my.ukfast.co.uk/pss/add.php) who can assist with this.

+For our example below, *certificate.crt* is our combined certificate, and *private.key* is the private key of the certificate.

 To upload the certificate, use the following command replacing certificate.crt with your own certificate file name: